-Let’s talk about the most common mistakes business accounts and creators are making on Pinterest and how to fix them!
+Let’s talk about the most common mistakes you are making on Pinterest with business and how to fix them!
 If you are guilty of making any of them, don’t worry, you are not alone and by the end of this, you will know how to make sure you don’t make them again!

 1. You aren’t using keywords strategically in your descriptions.

 Pin descriptions play an important role for Pinterest to understand and index every single pin you publish.

 Pins that contain clear and relevant keywords in the description, tend to get better and faster distribution on search results.

 Don’t just stack keywords. use the keywords you want your content to be ranked for in complete sentences.

 RELATED: How to Research and Find Pinterest Keywords